tREEs-Repos/CyberWM-Dark/CyberWM-Dark-DeepBlue/README.md

 ### Installation
 To install this  theme we use a combination of Gits 'sparse-checkout' feature combined with the `git` tool.

+If you want to verify the downloads integrity we will optionally use the `sha256sum` package from `coreutils`.
+It should be installed on most Linux systems by default.

+On FreeBSD use the GNU `coreutils` port via `gsha256sum`.
+This is easier as the native package `sha256` does not support verifying precomputed checksums.

 In this example we are installing themes to the most common directory: `/usr/share/themes`

 1. First Create a Directory for you to use for handling the source files.